Erotomania: Definition, Symptoms, Characteristics and Treatment

 Recognizing the Symptoms: What Erotomania Looks Like in Real Life

 How does erotomania actually present in a person’s daily life?
-The behavioral signatures are distinctive once you know what to look for — though they can initially be mistaken for ordinary romantic pursuit, social awkwardness, or even admiration of a public figure that has simply become excessive.
+The behavioral signatures are distinctive once you know what to look for — though they can initially be mistaken for ordinary romantic pursuit, social awkwardness, or admiration of a public figure that has simply become excessive.

 At the center of everything is the core delusional belief: the certainty that a specific person is deeply in love with them.
 This belief is stable — the love object typically does not change over time, unlike the shifting focuses of other delusional conditions.
 The love object is almost always of higher social status: a supervisor, a doctor, a politician, an actor, a religious figure.
-And the person with erotomania believes, crucially, that the love object made the first move — that they are the one being pursued, rather than the other way around.
+And the person with erotomania believes, crucially, that the love object made the first move — that they are the one being pursued, not the other way around.

 Built around this central belief is an elaborate interpretive system.
 Ordinary events become charged with hidden meaning: